charlesdaniels/charles-util/README.md

 ### charles-util R5

-* picobar: 0.1.0
 * colortool: 1.0.1

 #### Other Changes

-* Replace top-level `Makefile` with `build.sh` script, which allows a greater degree of configuration, such as disable `pp` or `pyinstaller`.
-This is to support installation on systems such as OpenBSD which don't have support from one or more of these.
-The new build script also correctly detects non-GNU versions of Make.
+* Deprecate pyinstaller / perlpacker binary generation, to reduce complexity

+* Migrate to a single shared src/bin/man directory, to reduce complexity

+* Top-level `Makefile` is now BSD-make compatible

-* pdfutil has been deprecated due to poor code quality.
+* Deprecate pdfutil due to poor code quality

-* Fixed Makefile for `bytesh` to build on OpenBSD
+* Deprecate bacchus, as I no longer have a use case for it and am thus not interested in maintaining it

+* Deprecate picobar, as I no longer have a use case for it.
+There are also better alternatives already available in the wild.

+* Deprecate rtspman due to code quality concerns and lack of use. openRTSP is suggested as an alternative.